 Organic Soil Conditioners

 Organic soil conditioners are derived from natural materials such as compost, manure, peat moss, and shredded leaves.
 These materials undergo decomposition, resulting in a nutrient-rich substance that improves soil structure and promotes microbial activity.
-Organic soil conditioners are favored for their ability to enhance soil fertility while also contributing to sustainable gardening practices.
+Organic soil conditioners are favored for enhancing soil fertility while contributing to sustainable gardening practices.

 Inorganic Soil Conditioners